Turkmenistan

 Itinerary.

-Begin your Turkmenistan tour on arrival in Ashgabat and transfer to the hotel accommodation.
-If time allows, explore the city independently.
-Overnight Ak Altyn Hotel or similar.
+Arrive in Ashgabat and transfer to the hotel.
+Depending on your time of arrival, you may have the opportunity to explore the city.
+Overnight at Sport 4* Hotel or similar.
 No meals nor guided arrangements included today.

 Day 2 – Ashgabat

-After a briefing by your tour guide, the day is spent exploring Ashgabat.
-Visits include the bazaar (depending on day and schedule), Independence Park and Neutrality Arch, the National Museum, and the UNESCO World Heritage Site of the ancient Parthian fortress at Nisa.
-Ashgabat is a city of grandiose monuments, an insight into nation building efforts that followed the breakup of the Soviet Union.
-The city is a microcosm of the country and good place to start to get to grips with Turkmenistan.
-Overnight at Ak Altyn Hotel or similar.
+After a briefing with your tour guide spend the day exploring Ashgabat.
+Visit a local Bazaar (depending on day and schedule), Independence Park and Neutrality Arch before heading to the National Museum and then the ruins of the ancient Parthian fortress at Nisa.
+Ashgabat is a city of grandiose monuments, giving an insight into the nation building efforts that took place after the breakup of the Soviet Union, and a good place to start getting to grips with Turkmenistan.
+Overnight at Sport 4* Hotel or similar.
 (B)

-After breakfast we visit the private Ahalteke horse stables, then continue to the Kopetdag Mountains.
-We stop at Turkmenbashi Mosque in Kipchak, afterwards exploring the battlefield of Geok Tepe, site of a famous engagement between Russian and Turkmen forces during the conquest of Central Asia.
-Later, we descend to the fascinating underground lake of Kowata.
-We arrive in Nohur after lunch.
-Overnight camping (BD)
+After breakfast visit the private Ahalteke horse stables.
+We then head off to the Kopetdag Mountains.
+We stop first at the Turkmenbashi Mosque in Kipchak and then continue to Geok Tepe, site of a famous battle between Russian and Turkmen forces during the conquest of Central Asia.
+We descend to the underground lake of Kowata, and after lunch we proceed to the village of Nohur, our base for the night.
+Overnight camping.
+(BD)

-Leaving Nohur, we drive through walnut and pomegranate groves to Magtymguly.
-Our route follows the Iranian border, so we can expect to encounter several checkpoints along the way.
+Leave Nohur behind and drive through walnut and pomegranate groves to Magtymguly.
+Our route takes us alongside the Iranian border so we can expect to encounter several checkpoints along the way.
 We stop at the ‘Moon Mountains’, a series of rather striking barren hills, before continuing on to Balkanabat.
-We arrive early evening and check-in to our hotel.
-Overnight Nebitchi Hotel or similar.
+Arrive early evening and check in to your hotel.
+Overnight at Nebitchi Hotel or similar.
 (BL)

-After stocking up on supplies we drive via Mollagara salt lake to the Balkan Mountains and the canyon of Yangikala, some of the most dramatic landscapes in Turkmenistan.
-Later we continue to the pilgrimage site of Gozli Ata where we arrive in time for a picnic lunch.
-In the afternoon we visit Yanagisawa canyon before returning to Yangikala.
+After a visit to the local bazaar to stock up on supplies, we drive to the Balkan Mountains and the canyon of Yangikala, home to some of the best scenery in Turkmenistan, via Mollagara salt lake.
+We continue to the pilgrimage site of Gozli Ata, where we take a picnic lunch.
+In the afternoon we visit the Yanagisawa canyon before returning to Yangikala.
 Overnight camping.
 (BLD)

-Today we drive via the volcanic rock formations of Kemal Ata to the Caspian Sea and the city of Turkmenbashi.
-In 1993 the city was renamed in his own honour by the late President for Life Saparmurat Niyazov, AKA Turkmenbashi.
-The day ends at the Caspian seaside resort of Awaza, a sharp contrast to the experiences of the last few days.
-Overnight Hotel Awaza or similar.
+Today we drive to the Caspian Sea via the volcanic rock formations of Kemal Ata, to the port of Turkmenbashi.
+We end our day in the seaside resort of Awaza, a sharp contrast to our experiences of the last few days.
+Overnight at Hotel Awaza or similar.
 (B)

 Day 7 – Turkmenbashi – Dashoguz

-After breakfast we first explore Turkmenbashi itself, visiting the port and the fish market.
-After an early lunch we head to the airport and catch a domestic flight to Dashoguz in the north of the country.
-On arrival we stock up on supplies at the bazaar in readiness for the forthcoming desert crossing.
-Overnight Hotel Dashoguz or similar.
+We head first to nearby Turkmenbashi where we visit the port and the fish market.
+After an early lunch we fly to Dashoguz in the north of the country.
+We spend our time here visiting the bazaar to stock up on supplies for our desert crossing.
+Overnight at Hotel Dashoguz or similar.
 (B)

-This morning we drive to the UNESCO World Heritage Site of Konye Urgench, an ancient capital of the land of Khorezm, known for its beautiful mausoleums.
-After visiting its key sights, we take the highway through the Karakum Desert to Darwaza, a burning gas crater where flames literally leap from the ground.
-Camp is set up nearby and we watch the sun go down, the crater’s flames lighting up the night sky.
-Overnight in yurt camp.
+Drive to the UNESCO World Heritate site of Konye Urgench, an ancient capital of the land of Khorezm with beautiful mausoleums.
+After visiting its key sites we travel on the highway through the Karakum Desert to Darwaza, a burning gas crater where flames literally leap from the ground.
+We set up camp here and watch the sun go down, the crater lighting up the night sky with its fires.
+Overnight camping or in yurts – the tents are private while the yurts are shared by gender.
 (BD)

-Heading deeper into the Karakum Desert, the largest in Central Asia encompassing 80% of Turkmenistan, we cross rough tracks and sand dunes until we reach the small settlement of Damla.
-Here we stop here for lunch and explore the village, where there are exceptional opportunities to meet and interact with people who rarely see western visitors.
+We head deeper into the Karakum Desert, across rough tracks and sand dunes, until we reach the small settlement of Damla.
+We stop here for lunch and explore the village, with superb opportunities to meet and interact with people who rarely see western visitors.
 Later we continue through the Murzachirla desert to Ak Molla.
 Overnight camping.
 (BLD)

-From Ak Molla a full day of off-road driving lies ahead.
-We stop at the Bronze Age archaeological site of Gonur Depe.
+Set off for a full day of off-road driving.
+We stop at the archaeological site of Gonur Depe, dating back to the Bronze Age.
 Around 55 hectares in size, the site comprises the remains of a fortified citadel with walls and towers clearly visible.
-From here we continue to Mary for the night, where the luxury of a hotel room and shower await.
-Overnight Hotel Mary or similar.
+From here we continue to Mary for the night, where a hotel room and shower await.
+Overnight at Hotel Mary or similar.
 (BL)

-Driving out from Turkmenabat we pass the ruins of several old Silk Road settlements.
-We stop at Astana Baba to visit its interesting 11th century mausoleums.
-From here we follow the Amu Darya river, finally crossing it en route to the Kugitang Mountains.
-We reach a fertile valley surrounding the village of Koyten in the early evening.
-Overnight at a basic lodge.
+Drive out of Turkmenabad, passing ruins of old Silk Road settlements and stopping at Astana Baba with its interesting mausoleums dating back to the 11th century.
+From here we follow the Amu Darya River, crossing it to continue to the Kugitang Mountains.
+We reach the village of Koyten, in a lush green valley, by early evening.
+Overnight at a basic lodge – single rooms may not be available at this lodge.
 (BD)

 Day 13 – Koyten

-Today is spent exploring the Kugitang mountain, discovering dinosaur footprints, hiking to the Umbar Dere waterfall and Kyrk Kyz pilgrim cave.
-The area is part of the Kugitang Nature Reserve, home to several rare species including bukhara urial mountain sheep.
+We spend today exploring the surrounding area, discovering dinosaur footprints, hiking to the Umbar Dere waterfall and walking to the Kyrk Kyz pilgrim cave.
+This area is part of the Kugitang Nature Reserve, and several rare species are found here including the Bukhara Urial, a mountain sheep.
 Overnight at a basic lodge.
 (BLD)

-From Koyten we drive back to Turkmenabat, arriving in the afternoon, and take a domestic flight to to Ashgabat for a final night in Turkmenistan.
-Overnight Ak Altyn Hotel or similar.
+Drive to Kerki and from here fly back to Ashgabat for your final night in Turkmenistan.
+Overnight at Sport 4* Hotel or similar.
 (B)

 Dates & Price.